by Christine Sine

 However I love to look for the unexpected symbols that unsettle me and keep me ready for the kinds of change that I think Advent challenges us to.
 I am still working on my Advent garden, hoping that it will provide some of these symbols, but in the meantime I need other untraditional and unexpected images of Mary to move me into the right frame of mind at this season.

 The image above, an abbey altar piece know as The Visit of the Angels and painted between 1390 and 1400 is of Mary knitting.
-It is unsettling because she is doing something mundane and everyday when the angels come to her.
+It is unsettling because she is doing something mundane and everyday when the angel Gabriel comes to her.
+Yes I know this is not really a part of the Advent story because it occurs 9 months before Jesus’ birth and is celebrated at the Feast of the Annunciation.
+However we have a tendency to think of it as part of the Advent story.
 Reflecting on this image makes us realize Mary is not some extraordinary woman called by God because she has strange super powers but an ordinary teenage girl living on the margins of the empire – vulnerable, and probably as uncertain as any teenager today.

 This is a beautiful image to reflect on as we think about the unexpectedness of the Advent story.
 What catches your attention?
 What unsettles you?
 In what ways does it help prepare you for the unexpected ways that Jesus will be birthed in your heart and your life this Christmas?